-Given the adoption of legislation legalizing the adult-use of cannabis in Canada, we expect to see new entrants into the market.
-While it is currently proposed that existing holders of licenses related to medical cannabis, including us, will be automatically licensed for the adult-use market, other individuals and corporations would be able to apply for such licenses.
+Following the adoption of legislation legalizing the adult-use of cannabis in Canada, we expect to see new entrants into the market.
+While it is currently proposed that existing holders of licenses related to medical cannabis, including us, will be automatically licensed for the adult-use market, other individuals and corporations would be able to apply for such licenses if the proposed adult-use legislation is adopted in Canada.